optimass/continual_learning_papers/scripts/README.md

 To add a comment associated with a paper, you can create a @String line with the paper ID.
 For example, to add a comment to the paper Doe20XXcontinual you can add after the entry:

 ```
-@String(Doe20XXcontinual="This paper introduce different strategies to learn continually in various environment")
+@String(Doe20XXcontinual="This paper introduces different strategies to learn continually in various environment")
 ```

 NB: To keep the bibtex easy to use, we keep the entry and the string line close to each others